Table of Contents

 The next step is for the officer to analyze the documentation and investigate your eligibility for the claims and future benefit payments.

 The officer needs to put a lot of thought and effort into this process.
-Normally, they want to do a good job since turning down or approving applications is not an easy job.
+Normally, they want to do a good job since denial or approval of applications is not an easy job.
 You should know that many people have a lot at stake, so officers should try and process each application with discretion.

 Lastly, they will review the legal things regarding your application, which can also take some time.
 Because of all these steps, applications often require lengthy consideration and approval periods.

-If you’re stuck in the “pending adjudication” process, and you want to receive your unemployment benefits as quickly as possible, we’re here to help.
+If you’re stuck in the “pending adjudication” process, and you want to receive your unemployment benefits as quickly as possible, we’re here to help with additional resources.

 We listen to every story and dive deeper into each case to help you out the best we can so you can receive your benefits.